 “While Monsoon had been assured that it was contracting with an industry leader, in fact it had contracted with a company which was trending downward and was willing to make whatever promises were necessary to secure new business,” Monsoon said.

 Monsoon said BizJet’s subpar work cost the company $3 million.
 The company is asking for that much in compensatory damages as well as an additional $3 million in punitive damages.

 A representative for BizJet could not immediately be reached for comment Monday.

-The plaintiffs are represented by Richard L. Robbins and Jason S. Alloy of Robbins Ross Alloy Belinfante Littlefield LLC.
+The plaintiffs are represented by Richard L. Robbins and Jason S. Alloy of Robbins Alloy Belinfante Littlefield LLC.

 Counsel information for BizJet was unavailable.